JennEYoon/geo-ml/readme.md

  * See "geosnap-md" folder
  * Python libraries: geosnap, pysal

 Second project is using ***geosnap*** and ***pysal*** libraries to create a socio-economic neighborhood map for the State of Maryland.
-Use U.S. Census data.
-This is a slight extension of the geosnap tutorial talk from SciPy 2018 conference.
+U.S. Census data used.
+This is an extension of a SciPy 2018 Conference tutorial.
   * Link to YouTube - to add
+  * Link to github tutorial - to add